THE CAMP DILEMMA by Catharine Aradi www.fastpitchrecruiting.com

 TO CAMP OR NOT TO CAMP?
 THAT IS THE QUESTION!

 For college coaches, camps are almost always a win-win proposition.
 At the very least, they make money for their teams.
-And if they're really lucky, the coach can both make money for the program and see prospective players in action.
-These days, many coaches are using camps as a major component of their recruiting strategy.
-But while this may make recruiting easier for the colleges, it makes it harder for families.
+And if they're really lucky, a coach can both generate income for the program and see prospective players in action.
+These days, many coaches use camps as a major component of their recruiting strategy.
+But while this may make recruiting easier for the colleges, it can actually make it harder for families.

-That said, where camps can become a liability for families is when the cost starts to soar into the hundreds and even thousands of dollars because the player and a parent have to buy plane tickets, rent a car, pay for a hotel, and so on.
+That said, camps can become a liability for families when the cost starts to soar into the hundreds and even thousands of dollars because the player and a parent have to buy plane tickets, rent a car, pay for a hotel, and so on.
 Given that 90% of college teams are east of Colorado, for west region players the cost of going to camps can quickly add up.
 And yet, if you're in California or Arizona and you're eager to consider colleges in New England or the Southeast, the need to attend a camp may leave you caught between a rock and a hard place.